“The hum of bees is the voice of the garden.“

 Do you or someone you know own an allotment and want to find out helpful hints and tips each month?
 Lee Senior is an experienced horticultural writer, RHS Yorkshire in Bloom judge and horticultural consultant, who writes a monthly entree on allotment tips each month for Suttons blog.

-We hope our July Newsletter inspires your summer garden displays and gives you plenty of jobs to get busy in the garden with this month!
+We hope our August Newsletter inspires your summer garden displays and gives you plenty of jobs to get busy in the garden with this month!
+The end of July has seen scorching weather, let’s hope it sticks for August.

 Join the Suttons community today and take us with you on your gardening journey – #MySuttonsJourney